BAXTER BELL, MD, eRYT 500, C-IAYT

 Baxter Bell, MD, has been actively deepening his understanding of the power of yoga since making the stress-reducing move from a career as a busy family doctor to that of a yoga teacher and medical acupuncturist.

 He is a graduate of the Piedmont Yoga Studio’s 18-month Advanced Studies Program, and served as Director of PYS’s Deep Yoga Program for many years, teaching the Experiential Anatomy, Yoga Technique, and Yoga Methodology portions of that training.
-He is also on faculty for several Teacher Training programs around the country, including the Namaste Yoga Studio’s Teacher Training Program and the Therapeutic Yoga Teacher Training program at the Niroga Institute, as well as P.O.S.T.
+He is also on faculty for several Teacher Training programs around the country, including the East Bay’s Namaste Yoga the Therapeutic Yoga Teacher Training program at the Niroga Institute, as well as P.O.S.T.
 Wellness by Design in Petaluma, California.

 Baxter is a Certified Yoga Therapist, a level of training denoted by C-IAYT.
 He is also co-author with Nina Zolotow of the new book Yoga for Healthy Aging.